danmichaelo/cif2vasp/README.md

     http://pycifrw.berlios.de/
     (older versions are not likely to work):

-## Optional packages

-It would be preferable to get rid of the dependency on GULP and AFLOW, especially GULP which is a quite big package that takes some time to compile.

-One alternative I've looked into is the Computational Crystallography Toolbox (CCTBX), which is a very powerful Python package available from http://cctbx.sourceforge.net.
-I ran into some problems implementing CCTBX with my current Python installation, but an experimental method `cif2vaspUsingCCTBX` is available as an alternative to `cif2vaspUsingGULP`.

-I also experimented with ATAT (ezvasp) from http://www.its.caltech.edu/~avdw/atat/ .
-You may try modifying the script to run `cif2vaspUsingGULP(jobname, ezvasp = True)`

-## Usage

-    $ cif2vasp filename.cif

-## Code outline
+Process:

  1.  `prepareGulpInput`: Read CIF file using the PyCifRW library and write GULP in file.
  3.  `runGulp`: Run GULP to generate all unit cell coordinates based on the spacegroup symmetry operations.
  4.  `runConvasp`: Write XYZ file from GULP out file, then use ACONVASP to convert the cartesian coordinates in the XYZ file into fractional coordinates.

+I also experimented with ATAT (ezvasp) from http://www.its.caltech.edu/~avdw/atat/ .
+You may try modifying the script to run `cif2vaspUsingGULP(jobname, ezvasp = True)`

+### CCTBX

+I looked into using the Computational Crystallography Toolbox (CCTBX), which is a powerful Python package available from http://cctbx.sourceforge.net.
+I did however run into some problems getting CCTBX to play nicely with my current Python installation.
+The CCTBX support is therefore experimental.